kaamiiaar/Automated-Irrigation-LoRaWAN/README.md

 ## Usage
 This section explains how to interact with the system, including any commands or scripts to run for testing or deployment.

+## Acknowledgements
+The Arduino code is sourced from Arduino documentation, while the AWS code is obtained from the AWS IoT - LoRaWAN Workshop materials.

 ## Contact
 For any queries or further assistance, please contact kamyar1karimi@gmail.com